cureos/aforge/README.md

 Building the libraries
 ----------------------

+The preferred method for including *Portable AForge.NET* in your application is *NuGet*.
+However, if you prefer to build the libraries by yourself, follow these guidelines:

+* You will need to prepare a strong name key, (.snk) file *Shim.Drawing.snk* and place this file in the same folder as the main *Portable AForge* folder, for example the *Projects* folder.
-Open the *Portable Build All.sln* solution file located in the *Sources* folder and build the entire solution or selected projects.
+* Then, open the *Portable Build All.sln* solution file located in the *Sources* folder and build the entire solution or selected projects.
 Visual Studio 2012 Professional or higher is required.

+**IMPORTANT!**<br />
+* PCL projects cannot be built in Express versions of Visual Studio prior to 2013 Update 2.
+* To be able to reference the target specific (WP8, .NET/WPF) *Shim.Drawing* assemblies, all underlying assemblies need to have a strong name, i.e. be signed.

 Notes on commercial use
 -----------------------